How to get started as a graphic designer:

 own layout.
 You are guaranteed to feel very inspired and gradually your design will become so unique that eventually your own style will develop!

-The best way to learn is through practice.
+The best way to learn and build a solid portfolio is through doing actual design work.
 There are so many amazing crowd sourcing sites that will help you to work on real client based projects.
-I started using 99designs.
-It not only pushed my creative thinking but provided a chance to learn from other designers and really analyse and study winning designs.
+We recommend to use 99designs.

 Another way to improve your work is to perhaps start doing design for your family and friends.
 When starting your graphic design career, there is a high chance that you may do some projects for free but best to learn to say no when you don't feel like doing the work as it will most probably show in your designs!